BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 ##### Reintroduce and adjust to framerate
 Original BG1 was running at 30 FPS, and sounds were recorded with that in mind.
 But BG2 allows framerates up to 90.
-Setting high FPS, however, sometimes causes compliments and responses to overlap.
+Setting high FPS, however, sometimes causes compliments and responses to overlap (responses are triggered too early).
 This option will also adjust the sounds to your current framerate.

 ##### Disable